 Langkawi has many beautiful beaches but the most popular one is Pantai Cenang.
 The beach is situated in the southwest of Langkawi and reminds me a lot of Ao Nang in Thailand, except that the beach is much nicer!

-Other beaches on Langkawi include Pantai Tengah, Pantai Kok and Tanjun Rhu.
+Other beaches in Langkawi include Pantai Tengah, Pantai Kok and Tanjun Rhu.

 Visit a night market

-They are held every single night in different locations (find out more in this article).
+They are held every single night in different locations.

 Where to stay in Langkawi?